GameRocket/RTS/README.md

 # RTS
-RTS - real-time strategy project.
-Prepared settings for controlling the camera, objects and game units have been created.
+**RTS** - real-time strategy sample game project.
+Here are all the necessary scripts and prepared settings for controlling the camera, selecting and destroying objects, units movements, building placement and much more.

 ## More about
 Creating a sample project with all configs and staff for typical real-time strategy project.
+This project can be used as a starting point for creating a real-time strategy game.
+Some ideas and concepts for this were taken from the youtube channel "TheScreamingFedora".

 ## Development plan
 Below is a plan of what has already been done and what remains to be done.